horga83/shellChatGPT/README.md

 ### AUDIO / WHISPER

+#### Transcriptions

 Transcribes audio into the input language.
-May set a two letter ISO-639-1 language as the second positional parameter.
-A prompt may also be set after language to help the model.
+Set a two letter ISO-639-1 language as the second positional parameter.
+A prompt may also be set as last positional parameter to help guide the model.
+This prompt should match the audio language.

+##### Translations

+Translates audio into into English.
+An optional text to guide the model's style or continue a previous audio segment is optional as last positional argument.
+This prompt should be in English.

-Setting temperature has an effect.
+Setting temperature has an effect, the higher the more random.
 Currently, only one audio model is available.

 ### ENVIRONMENT